milosjocic1/SEI-Project-3/README.md

 ### Stage 11: Bonus features

-The development of our project went so well that we were able to add additional functionality, such as the option for users to leave a review on destinations they have visited before.
+The development of our project went so well that we were able to add additional functionality, such as the option for users to leave a review on destinations they have visited before:

 ## Challenges